lanl/ELEMENTS/swage/README.md

 }
 ```

 There are many ways to walk over or access an index space.
-To just walk over all the nodes in the mesh, the coding is,
+To just walk over all the nodes in the mesh, the code is,

 ```
 for (int node_gid = 0; node_gid < mesh.num_nodes(); node_gid++) {